 But how will you finance your future?
 How will you monetize and be compensated for the decades of sweat equity you have invested in building your business?
 Those are the questions a well-wrought exit plan will answer for you.

-But my purpose in writing this is not to expound upon the intricacies of exit and succession planning, but simply to encourage you to think about your future.
+But my purpose in writing this is not to expound upon the intricacies of business succession and exit planning, but simply to encourage you to think about your future.
 And exit plan, after all, is a just a means to an end, a strategy for getting you to where you want to go next in life.
 Therefore, doesn’t it make sense to first give thought to what you hope to do after the business, the lifestyle you desire for you and your family, plus pragmatic issues such as how long you would like to continue to work, the future needs and desires of your family and loved ones (perhaps they may simply want to spend more time with you), even the state of your health?

 If you hope to make a clean break from the business someday, live a life of luxury and travel the world, that would obviously require a quite different exit plan strategy than that of someone who would just like to just “slow down” in a few years and gradually ease out of the business, while still remaining somewhat active in the industry and their community.

-One of the most fascinating aspects of being an exit and planning consultant is learning what business owners want to do when they “retire.”
+One of the most fascinating aspects of being an exit planning and business succession consultant is learning what business owners want to do when they “retire.”
 In a survey conducted by The Tobin Group a few years back, 49% said that they “hope to slow down, but continue on a part-time basis” with their firms,” 25% said they plan to continue to work in the profession as a consultant, while 19% would like to start a new business.
 “Travel more” was the number one retirement activity (56%), followed by “community and non-profit work” (41%), doing “something creative” (38%), “teaching” (29%), and “just spending time with the family (21%).
 8% said they never plan to retire.